Please read our safety guidelines for Summer 2022.

 We regret that we cannot make any exceptions to this policy.
 Campers in the Green Sprouts group and above must be toilet trained.

-A weekly Camp CBG syllabus for each camp will be e-mailed to you the week prior to your child’s camp.
+A weekly Camp CBG syllabus for each camp will be emailed to you the week prior to your child’s camp.
 Each syllabus will list the day’s activities and include suggestions to help you and your camper share the camp experience.
 The order of events may change due to weather or other circumstances beyond our control.

-NEW for 2013!
 Before- and After-Camp Care

 Please Do Not Bring to Camp